SabakiHQ/immutable-gametree/README.md

 - `property` `<String>`
 - `value` `<Primitive>`

 Removes the given `value` from the specified `property` of the node with the given `id`.
 If property list gets empty, the property key will be removed from data.
+Returns `false` if operation has failed, otherwise `true`.

 #### `draft.updateProperty(id, property, values)`